nkrkv/xod/docs/tutorial/13-map/README.md

 ## Instructions

+1. Connect a TMP36 thermometer to the Arduino as shown above.
-1. Link the `Tc` pin to the `X` pin on the `map-range` node.
+2. Link the `Tc` pin to the `X` pin on the `map-range` node.
-2. Define the input range.
-In our case, it will be numbers from 20–30.
-Open the Inspector for the `map-range`, and then set `Smin` to 20 and `Smax` to 30.
+3. Define the input range.
+In our case, it will be numbers from 20 to 50.
+Open the Inspector for the `map-range`, and then set `Smin` to 20 and `Smax` to 50.
-3. Define the output range.
-You know the range for the servo node.
-90° is 0.5 on the `VAL` pin, so set `Tmin` and `Tmax` accordingly (you know how).
+4. Define the output range: set the `Tmin` to 0 and `Tmax` to 90.
-4. Done!
-Link the `Xm` output to the `VAL` servo input.
+5. Link the `Xm` output to the `VAL` servo input.
-5. Upload to the Arduino.
+6. Upload to the Arduino.

 ![Screencast](./screencast.gif)

-Try to heat the thermometer with your finger.
-At a temperature of 25°C (half the input range), the servo should rotate to 45°, which is half the output range.
+Try to heat the thermometer with a cup of coffee or lightfire.
+At a temperature of 35°C (half the input range), the servo should rotate to 45°, which is half the output range.

 We’ll do more practice with the `map-range` in the [next lesson](../14-map-adjust/).